,br>

 CONSTANTINE: (ANGRILY) Yes.

 ROVAS: (EFFICIENTLY) Release the goat.
-Take him to the firing squad.
+Take him to the firing

 THESPINA: Wait!
 You musn't!
 You can't kill him.
-He's your own brother!
+He's your own

 ALEX: You have the same father.